BIOP/OMERO-scripts/For-developpers/omero-py/server-scripts/README.md

 - Open the script:
   - `Data Type`: should be filled automatically
   - `IDs` : should be filled automatically.
-  - `Target group` : Exact name of the group to transfer the images to (NOT case-sensitive)
+  - `Target group` : Exact name of the group to transfer the images to (NOT case-sensitive) OR group ID
   - `Dataset`: Name of the dataset which will contain the duplicated images.
 Leave blank to put in orphaned folder.
 - Run the script